jakobhartmann/tensor-eqs-mcts/README.md

 # Experiments
 - In our experiments, we evaluate a) our proposed cost function for greedy extractors and b) compare the performance of our tensor program optimizer to TENSAT.
 We use the following neural networks architectures as benchmarks: BERT, Inception-v3, MobileNet-v2, NASNet-A, NASRNN, ResNet-50, ResNeXt-50, SqueezeNet, and VGG-19.
+All neural networks are included in the submodules of this repository.
 We repeat all experiments five times to account for the randomness of MCTS and the stochasticity of the cost model.
-- To run our optimizer, use `/rmcts/run_experiments.sh`.
+- To run our optimizer with the default settings, use `/rmcts/run_experiments.sh`.
 The script will automatically run experiments across different cost functions, neural network architectures, and seeds.
 The hyperparameters of our optimizer can be changed in `/rmcts/src/main.rs`.
-- For TENSAT, use `/tensat/run_exp_main.sh` to automatically run all experiments with our default settings.
+- For TENSAT, use `/tensat/run_exp_main.sh` to automatically run all experiments with the default settings.
 The hyperparameters can be changed in the script.

 # Evaluation